bjzhang/bjzhang.github.io/_drafts/2016-12-08-how-to-find-out-a-definition-of-a-syscall-or-libc-function.md

 __SYSCALL(__NR_sched_yield, sys_sched_yield)
 ```

-Search "SYS.*sched_yield" will find the exactly location of definition.
+Searching "SYS.*sched_yield" in "kernel/sched/core.c" will find the location of definition.

-find the definition of glibc(for library function)
+Find the definition of glibc(for library function)
 --------------------------------------------------
-As we mentioned by getdents is not wrapped by glibc. readdir is the recommandation of library for this functions.
-We could find the definition of `readdir()` with above method:
+As we mentioned, `getdents()` is not wrapped by glibc. `readdir()` is the recommandation library function to use it.
+We could find the definition of `readdir()` is "sysdeps/posix/readdir.c" with above method:
 ```
 > head -n 2 `find . -name readdir.o.d`
 $(common-objpfx)dirent/readdir.o: \